viktordrukker/uz-real-estate-aggregator/LESSONS_LEARNED.md

 ---

+**Date:** 2025-03-28

+**Topic:** Property Details Page Fetch Errors in Production

+**Issue:** After standardizing the environment variables, the property details page still had fetch errors in production with `TypeError: Failed to fetch` errors occurring at the client-side fetch call in the property details page.

+**Investigation:**
+1. The property details page was using client-side fetching with the `useEffect` hook to load property data, which was causing the fetch error in the production environment.
+2. In contrast, the main page was using server-side data fetching which was working correctly even in production.
+3. The error occurred because the client-side fetching wasn't handling certain network conditions or CORS issues correctly in the production environment.

+**Resolution:**
+1. Refactored the property details page to use Next.js server-side data fetching pattern:
+   - Created a server component in `[documentId]/page.tsx` that fetches the property data server-side
+   - Moved the client-side interactive logic to a separate client component (`client.tsx`)
+   - Passed the pre-fetched property data from the server component to the client component
+   - Added better error handling for server-side fetch errors

+2. The server component uses `fetch` with the following improvements:
+   - Added proper headers
+   - Used `cache: 'no-store'` to ensure fresh data
+   - Implemented comprehensive error handling

+**Outcome:** The property details page now reliably loads data in production without client-side fetch errors.
+This approach leverages Next.js built-in server components for better performance and reliability.

+**Decision:** Adopt the server-side data fetching pattern for all routes that require reliable data loading, especially for critical page content.
+Use client components only for interactive elements that need access to browser APIs or React hooks.

+---

 **IMPORTANT!!!
 General Project Rules & Notes:**

 *   **Initial State:** Assume both backend (Strapi) and frontend (Next.js) servers are initially down.
 They need to be started manually (e.g., `npm run develop` / `npm run dev`).